-Use the Settings sub menu within Get It Now to manage, move, order applications and much more.
+Use the Settings menu within Get It Now to manage, move, order applications and much more.

-- A green circle () to the left of an application indicates that application is active (available for use). - A red circle () to the left of an application indicates that the application has been disabled. - A blue circle to the left of an option () indicates that information is available about the application. - In standby mode, press the right navigation key to launch Get It Now. - At the Get It Now menu, press the right navigation key once to highlight (Settings), then press .
+- 1. In standby mode, press the right navigation key to launch Get It Now. - At the Get It Now menu, press the right navigation key once to highlight (Settings), then press ().
 The options listed in the following table appear in the display.

 Option Function Order Apps Download applications over the network.
 Move Apps Move previously downloaded applications between available folders.
 Manage Apps View used and available memory.
-Main Menu View Select whether you wish to view the main Get It Now menu in a list or icon format.
-Screensavers View downloaded screensavers.
-View Log View the Get It Now log, which displays information about recent activity using Get It Now.
+Main Menu View Select whether you want to view the main Get It Now menu in a list or icon format.
+Screen Savers View downloaded screensavers.
+View Log View the Get It Now log, which displays informa- tion about recent activity using Get It Now.

-- 3. Use the navigation key to highlight an option. - Press to enter the option's sub menu and view or change settings.
+- 3. Use the navigation key to highlight an option. - Press on to enter the option's sub menu and view or change settings.